jestinmj/devsecops-cdp-course/docker/docker-registry/Readme.md

 The above Dockerfile has these instructions in it.

-- From : The above Dockerfile has these instructions in it.
+- From : Initialize an operating system as a base (image).
 - COPY : Copy the files or directories from the host to the container
 - WORKDIR : Sets the working directory in the container.
 Similar to the cd command on Linux
 - RUN : Executes the commands in the current image